Carl-Frederic-Nickell/career-compass-framework/1-INTRODUCTION.md

-# Career Compass Framework
+# Introduction

-A structured, AI-assisted career strategy framework for career transitions and professional development.
+Detailed guide for the Career Compass Framework.

 ## Overview